 Names, levels and resumes of the specific employees who will provide services under this contract with the University of Arkansas.

+Refer to Sections 1 & 2 of RFP (Description and Scope of Work):

 The bidder must bid on the Agreed Upon Procedures (AUP) engagement to be performed under the American Institute of Public Accountants’ (AICPA) Statements on Standards for Attestation Engagements, section AT-C 215, Agreed Upon Procedures Engagements.
 The AUP is necessary to enable firms to perform the cybersecurity risk management examination as set forth in the AICPA’s Guide on Reporting on an Entity’s Cybersecurity Risk Management Program and Controls.